Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇫🇷 France vs 🇬🇧 United Kingdom: e-money licensing compared

-France and United Kingdom take recognisably different routes to e-money authorisation.
+France and United Kingdom are commonly considered side by side for e-money authorisation.
 In France the route is the Etablissement de monnaie electronique. overseen by ACPR (part of the Banque de France).
 Not the AMF, which handles markets and crypto.; in United Kingdom it is the Authorised EMI (AEMI) or Small EMI (SEMI) under the Electronic Money Regulations 2011. under Financial Conduct Authority (FCA)..
-The two regimes differ on 8 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇫🇷 France partly open